 Seeing error code 229 on your Lennox® furnace?

-It’s better to allow a pro like one from Service Experts Heating & Air Conditioning in Cleveland finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.
+It’s best to allow a professional like one from Service Experts Heating & Air Conditioning in Cleveland finish repairing or replacing this part.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like this one.

-We want you to be completely happy with our furnace repair.
+We want you to be fully satisfied with our furnace repair in Cleveland.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and be more efficient.
-These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
+These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

-Your HVAC will demonstrate something’s wrong with a red flash from its indicator light, which it uses to exhibit error codes.
+Your HVAC will demonstrate something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229